Netlia/documentation/DeviceComunication/DeviceComunication.md

 #### 0th byte - identifier

 Message identifier.
-The value that the server sends in this byte is copied and returned in the value [1st byte - counter of received messages](#1st-byte---counter-of-received-messages).
-This value can serve as a message identifier that have been received by the device.
+The value received from the server is copied and returned as the [1st byte - counter of received messages](#1st-byte---counter-of-received-messages).
+This value can serve to identify messages that have been received by the device.

 If the server never sends more than one message at a time, this identifier is not needed.